DirtyHairy/async-mutex/README.md

 worker processes that perform transformations, or you might want to create a web crawler that performs a defined number of requests in parallel.

-A semaphore is a data structure that is initialized to a positive integer value and that can be locked multiple times.
+A semaphore is a data structure that is initialized to an arbitrary integer value and that can be locked multiple times.
 As long as the semaphore value is positive, locking it will return the current value and the locking process will continue execution immediately; the semaphore will